paramraghavan/pkg_example_project/README.md

 # Commit these changes to your Git repository (if commit is set to True).
 # Optionally, create a Git tag (if tag is set to True).
 ```
+- you can run the script bumpversion.sh, to bump the version and add tag in git repo
+- chmod 755 bumpversion.sh

 ## Adding another module, utils to the package
 - pip install psycopg2-binary